-[60].
+[62], and DynSGD [58].
 Hogwild!
-[87] and related techniques [50, 52, 108] disable locks to speed up SGD via asynchronous updates.
-There is also recent work on rediscovering the benefits of quasi-Newton optimization methods, e.g., showing that minibatch variants of quasi-Newton methods (such as L-BFGS or CG) can be superior to SGD due to their higher parallelism [66].
+[89] and related techniques [50, 52, 111] disable locks to speed up SGD via asynchronous updates, and DimBoost [57] reduces the communications costs.
+There is also recent work on rediscovering the benefits of quasi-Newton optimization methods, e.g., showing that minibatch variants of quasi-Newton methods (such as L-BFGS or CG) can be superior to SGD due to their higher parallelism [67].

-Hardware-based techniques speed up training by relaxing strict precision requirements, e.g., DimmWitted [107] and BuckWild!
-[33].
+Hardware-based techniques speed up training by relaxing strict precision requirements, e.g., DimmWitted [110] and BuckWild!
+[36].